Posted - September 19, 2011 | Updated : August 27, 2015

 The issue ends with an agreement for them to meet once a year which makes me wonder if there are further issues like this down the line.

-Before we move on to issue six, I'd like to share some thoughts I have about these two sons of Starman.
+Before we move on, I'd like to share some thoughts I have about these two sons of Starman.
 The fact that on becoming Starman Jack created his own outfit and ended up with a different version of the Cosmic Rod and David wore the exact same outfit as his Dad wielding the exact same Cosmic Rod is very revealing of the kind of men they have become (In David's case, became).

 David did not have an identity of his own so he tried to become his Dad.
 I would expect this was not only true for his short career as Starman but with everything else.
 You know the type.
 Doesn't really know what they want or care for; so they import somebody else's personality.
 Jack was the exact opposite.
 He was his own man.
 Knew he wanted a career in collectibles even if it meant his Dad would call him a junk shop owner.
 Has his own way of dressing.
 Went for things he wanted like Aikido.
 Knew what he wanted.
 And when it came time to be Starman this is a Starman by David Knight not Ted Knight.